 Cut each pepper half into thin slices, about ¼ inch wide.

-Julienned bell peppers are most often used in making stir-fry recipes and fajitas veggies.
+Julienned bell peppers are most often used in making stir-fry recipes, sheet pan dinners like my Italian sausage and peppers, and fajitas veggies.
 This is also the most common cut when making a veggie tray.

 You can remove the stem from the top and slice both the bottom and the top into thin strips.